hw581/Brain-Network-/README.md

-# Brain-Network-
+# Brain Network Analysis
-These are the codes for brain network analysis (determining dynamic brain networks from resting state fMRI data) Codes and descriptions are in the branch "master"
+Codes for brain network analysis (determining dynamic brain networks from resting state fMRI data) are in the branch "master"

+The results are in the pdf "Results.pdf"